Free Trial

 • Drilling Tools International has initiated a $10 million share buyback program, allowing repurchase of up to 10.2% of its stock, indicating a belief that its shares are undervalued.

-Drilling Tools International (NASDAQ:DTI - Get Free Report) announced its earnings results on Wednesday.
-The company reported ($0.02) earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.04 by ($0.06), Zacks reports.
-Drilling Tools International had a positive return on equity of 7.79% and a negative net margin of 1.11%.
+Drilling Tools International (NASDAQ:DTI - Get Free Report) issued its quarterly earnings results on Wednesday.
+The company reported ($0.02) EPS for the quarter, missing analysts' consensus estimates of $0.04 by ($0.06), Zacks reports.
+Drilling Tools International had a negative net margin of 2.81% and a positive return on equity of 4.30%.
+The business had revenue of $39.42 million during the quarter, compared to analysts' expectations of $40.14 million.
 Drilling Tools International updated its FY 2025 guidance to EPS.

 Wall Street Analyst Weigh In

-Separately, Wall Street Zen upgraded shares of Drilling Tools International from a "sell" rating to a "hold" rating in a research report on Thursday, May 22nd.
+Separately, Wall Street Zen raised Drilling Tools International from a "sell" rating to a "hold" rating in a research report on Thursday, May 22nd.

-Drilling Tools International announced that its Board of Directors has initiated a share buyback program on Tuesday, May 13th that permits the company to buyback $10.00 million in shares.
-This buyback authorization permits the company to buy up to 10.2% of its stock through open market purchases.
-Stock buyback programs are generally a sign that the company's board believes its shares are undervalued.
+Drilling Tools International declared that its Board of Directors has authorized a stock buyback program on Tuesday, May 13th that authorizes the company to buyback $10.00 million in shares.
+This buyback authorization authorizes the company to purchase up to 10.2% of its shares through open market purchases.
+Shares buyback programs are generally an indication that the company's board of directors believes its shares are undervalued.

 (Get Free Report)